Matched betting explained – Simple guide for beginners (works in 2018)

 After legality, this is probably the second most popular matched betting question that comes to mind – how on earth can anything to do with betting involve zero risk?

-Here’s a typical offer from Coral:
+This example is based on a typical offer from Coral:

 Once you’ve found a suitable market, it’s time to place your back and lay bets.